 Sankashti Chaturti, or Sankashta Chaturthi Vrata, is an auspicious day dedicated to Lord Ganesha in a traditional Hindu month.
-The date of Sankashti Chaturti is October 22, 2013.
-Moonrise time is 8:45 PM.
+The date of Sankashti Chaturti is October 1, 2015 and October 30, 2015.
+Moonrise time on October 1 is 9:13 PM.
+Moonrise time on October 30 is 8:47 PM.
 Ganesh Sankashta Chaturthi Vrata is of great importance in Marathi culture.
 It is known as Pillayar Sankatanashana Chaturthi in Tamil Nadu.
 As the Chaturthi falls on Tuesday it is known as Angarak Sankashti Chaturthi and is of great importance in Maharashtra.

 Sankat Chaturthi falls during the waning phase of the moon – fourth day after the full moon.
 Vinayaka devotees observe a fast (fasting or upvaas) on this day from sunrise and ends after sighting the moon.

 The importance of Sankata Chaturti Vrata was narrated by Lord Krishna to Yudhishtira, the eldest among the Pandavas.
 The importance of it is also narrated in the in the Narasimha Purana and Bhavishaya Purana.